2 Kings 3 – War Against Moab

 1. (11-12) The godly Jehoshaphat seeks God’s word in the matter.

 a.
-Is there no prophet of the Lord here, that we may inquire of the Lord by him?
-Both Jehoram and Jehoshaphat believed there was a spiritual, divine element to their current crisis.
-Jehoram believed that God was to be avoided because of the crises, while Jehoshaphat believed that God should be sought because of the crisis.
+Is there no prophet of the LORD here, that we may inquire of the LORD by him: Both Jehoram and Jehoshaphat believed there was a spiritual, divine element to their current crisis.
+Jehoram believed that God was to be avoided because of the crisis, while Jehoshaphat believed that God should be sought because of the crisis.

 b.
 Who poured water on the hands of Elijah: This is a wonderful title for any servant of God.
 Elisha was the humble and practical servant of Elijah.
 This was spiritual service that prepared him for further spiritual service.

 c.
 So the king of Israel and Jehoshaphat and the king of Edom went down to him: This was encouraging humility on the part of these three kings.
 Normally, kings demand that others come to see them.
 These three were willing to go to the prophet.